siobhanlgorman/Sourdough-Bakes/README.md

 ### Credits

-photos granary.jpg from Alexa (Pixabay), five seed seeded rustic from Couleur (Pixabay) rye mill Mark Croemers blueberry Sofia Livaren banana Martina Rogusci chocolate Kevin Petit cinnamon Otto Norin carrot Varan Kilkarni
+Photos:

+bakery.jpg by Pexels from Pixabay dough.jpg by Skitterphoto from Pixabay granary2.jpg by Alexa from Pixabay five_seed3.jpg by Couleur from Pixabay hero-image1.jpg by Aurelio Fox RJ from Pixabay loaves.jpg by Michelle Still Creates from Pixabay mill_loaf4.jpg by Mark Croemers from Pixabay our_bread.jpg by Renee Olmsted from Pixabay our_pastries.jpg by Photowill from Pixabay rsz_1lemon.jpg by Photowill from Pixabay rsz_banana3.jpg by Martina Rogusci from Pixabay rsz_blueberry6.jpg by Sofia Livaren from Pixabay rsz_carrot5.jpg by Varan Kilkarni from Pixabay rsz_chocolate4.jpg by Kevin Petit from Pixabay rsz_cinnamon1.jpg by Otto Norin from Pixabay rustic_white1.jpg by Couleur from Pixabay rye5.jpg by Plotnik 0l from from Pixabay sourdough.jpg by Tom Bock1 from Pixabay wholemeal6.jpg by Couleur from Pixabay

 hero-image with cover-text and zoom effect based on love running walkthrough project